 Hello, this week is coral reefs awareness week!
 I’ve already done a post on the Coral Triangle so I was wondering what to do for this post.
-So, I’ve decided to talk about ways in which WE as HUMANS rely on them because I think a lot of people don’t think about that because we can’t relate that well, especially living in England.
+I’ve decided to talk about ways in which we as humans rely on them because I think a lot of people don’t think about that because we can’t relate that well, especially living in England.

 Coral reefs are super important for medicine, most of which are yet to be discovered!
 This is something everyone in the world can appreciate, especially, in the current circumstances.
 Some examples of medicine that have been discovered in the reefs are: